Front Office Power Harassment in NPB - Staff Reveal Workplace Realities

 Support Staff Working Conditions

 Groundskeepers, equipment managers, PR staff, and ticket sellers endure early-morning-to-late-night schedules during the March-October season, often without proper overtime pay.
-The attitude that 'you should be grateful to work in baseball' is used to justify poor conditions, though labor law enforcement is gradually improving.
+The attitude that 'you should be grateful to work in baseball' is used to justify poor conditions, though labor law enforcement has strengthened since the early 2020s.

 Reform Efforts